abhi-xyz/abhi-xyz.github.io/content/articles/sops-nix.md

 In this guide, we’ll walk through how to integrate Sops with Nix to securely manage secrets in your NixOS setup.

-## Step 1 - Installing Sops via Flakes
+## Step-1 Installing Sops via Flakes

 To begin, we need to add sops-nix as a Flake input and include its module in your NixOS configuration: